bardia16/CPS_Android_HW/README.md

     }
 }
 ```
-this function will be called whenever `readingChanged` signal is emmited. then it will read data from the sensor and append current accelerations to array of acceleraion's history. (we will need these acceleration during the `calibrationDuration` in order to calculate bias)
+this function will be called whenever `readingChanged` signal is emitted. then it will read data from the sensor and append current accelerations to an array of accelerator's history. (we will need these accelerations during the `calibrationDuration` to calculate bias)
 ```cpp
 void Accelerometer::onCalibrationFinished()
 {